gabyr2/CDPR-Copper/README.md

 > convert_ipynb(input = "C:/Users/gidge/OneDrive - University of Missouri/PhD Thesis Files/Data/CDPR Copper/L8_Exercise.ipynb")

 4 Jan 2023: Made repo, pushed code to GitHub, ensured functionality.
 Code requires clean-up.

+### Notes About Data
+Spatial data are saved in the repo.
+- The folder `ca_air_basins` contains spatial files for the polygons of the Air Basins of California.
+- The folder `Statewide_CA_PLSS_NAD83AlbersCA` contains spatial files for the PLSS data.

+CDPR data are *NOT* saved in the repo.
+- File name: `CalPIP_Cu_2008-2021.csv`
+- The file is too large for github (>100MB).
+- It is saved on the external hard drive: `D:/LocalRepos/CDPR-Copper_ExternalData`